Join us as we explore the healing powers of the Tai Chi Foundations and 108 Moving Meditation of Master Moy Lin Shin.

 For those with movement challenges, the seated form will support your body while engaging legs, arms, and the core in strengthening and stretching opportunities.
 The standing form provides flexion at the hip, as well as a full extension through the legs.
 Both forms involve the unique spiral action and whole-body movement that is the energizing and revitalizing force for this form.

 Tai Chi begins to change the structure of the body, including the support of posture as the tissue in the body, is released and balanced for optimum function.
 The Sabre set provides a way to open more through the hip, encourage the spiral action to expand, as well as open more through the chest and upper arms for greater lymph flow.
 The Lok Hup set has two parts.
 Part 1 supports the relationship of tension between the muscles and the tendons as experienced through emotional holding.
-Gentle movements encourage the body to release tension and to begin to create flow throughout the body.
+Gentle movements encourage the body to release tension and begin to create flow throughout the body.
 Part 2 expands movement through all the connective tissue to massage the inner organs and open energy pathways that get blocked by sitting and sedentary actions through the hip and shoulders.
-Together, these movement sequences provide a full body, energizing, and revitalizing experience.
+Together, these movement sequences provide a full-body, energizing, and revitalizing experience.
 Everyone works at their own pace and ability, and together we strive to support each other as we continue to learn and grow with the Tai Chi form.

-2 Locations Available
+2 In-Person Locations Available

-Inverness County Center for the Arts, Mondays
+Inverness County Center for the Arts, Tuesdays

 9:00-10:00 am Tai Chi (Standing and seated form)